 To open your glove box, lift the lever on the front of the glove box and lower the door.
 The glove box should not be open while driving.

-Overhead Console
+Overhead Console (If Equipped)

-The overhead console includes reading lamps, a driver information system, a storage compartment for sunglasses and a universal transmitter.
+The overhead console includes reading lamps, a compartment for a garage door opener, a temperature and compass display and a storage compartment for sunglasses.